musergi/ppcnn/README.md

 ## Structure

-- Client: Contains all the code run from the client side of the application
-- Server: Contains all the code run from the server side of the application
+- App: Contains all the code run from the client and server
 - Scripts: Contains small utility scripts